JobNmadu/jobnmadu.rbind.io/content/authors/admin/_index.md

 ![reviews](../../img/certifacates.jpg)

 Three decades of industry experience in teaching research and community development as Head of Department, Industrial Liaison Officer, Dean, Director, Consultant, Church and Community leader.

+The content of this blog is proudly re-syndicated by http://r-bloggers.com/